Key Takeaways

 When all three elements are present, the contract requires BIA approval before it becomes enforceable.

-The most common Section 81 contracts involve long-term land use arrangements:
+The most common Section 81 questions involve long-term land-facing arrangements:

 Joint venture interests.
 If a joint venture structure creates an encumbrance on tribal land lasting seven or more years, Section 81 may apply—even if the arrangement is structured as something other than a traditional lease.